In dermatology practice for 15 years, Dr. Krisinda Dim-Jamora has treated thousands of aesthetic and serious dermatology cases.

 Dr. Dim-Jamora is also faculty member of the Ateneo de Manila School of Medicine and Public Health- where she teaches medical students regarding skin cancer detection and management.
 She actively trains dermatology residents at the Makati Medical Center and Skin & Cancer Foundation.

 Dr. Dim-Jamora graduated Cum Laude from the University of the Philippines in Diliman.
-She finished her medical degree at the University of the Philippines College of Medicine as a full scholar of the Commision on Higher Education and U.P.
+She finished her medical degree at the University of the Philippines College of Medicine as a full scholar of the Commission on Higher Education and U.P.
 Alumnae Class of 1967.

 Dr. Dim-Jamora was number 9 in the Philippine Board of Dermatology.
-After becoming an ECFMG-certified physician, she finished a one-year, ACGME-accredited fellowship in Mohs Micrographic Surgery and Procedural Dermatology at the University of Texas, Southwestern Medical Center at Dallas.
+After becoming an ECFMG-certified physician, she fulfilled a one-year, hands-on, ACGME-accredited fellowship in Mohs Micrographic Surgery and Procedural Dermatology at the University of Texas, Southwestern Medical Center at Dallas.
 Dr. Dim-Jamora also served as surgical dermatology fellow at the Parkland Hospital and Veterans Administration Hospital at Dallas.

 During her fellowship training in Procedural Dermatology, anatomy and safe practices of cosmetic dermatology were emphasized in the use of cosmetic fillers, neuromodulation, laser treatments, vein treatments, scar management and chemical peels.

 As a part of the dermatology teaching community, she continues to pay it forward by teaching probono: co-dermatologists, government hospital trainees and medical students She continues her research interests by publishing in peer-reviewed journals internationally and locally.

 What is the American College of Mohs Surgery?